3.9. Initial and final objects

 Dependencies between some properties of morphisms

-The diverse properties of a morphism f∈Mor(E,F) are related as follows.
+The diverse properties of a morphism f∈Mor(E,F) in a concrete category C, are related as follows.

 1. If Im fAF then